For residents of the Rocky Mountain West, it’s a good idea to check your home for radon, a radioactive gas known to cause lung cancer.

 Radon in your water poses an inhalation risk and a small ingestion risk.
 Radon in water released into the air, like with showering, poses a greater cancer risk than from drinking the water, according to the EPA.

-If necessary, water can be treated for radon either before it enters the home or at the tap.
+If necessary, water can be treated for radon before entering the home or at the tap.
 You can get more detailed information through the EPA.

 Is radon testing necessary?